MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wufb.md

 Windows Update for Business enables commercial customers to manage which Windows Updates are received when as well as the experience a device has when it receives them.

-You can control Windows Update for Business policies by using either Mobile Device Management (MDM) tools such as Microsoft Intune or Group Policy management tools such as local group policy or the Group Policy Management Console (GPMC), as well as a variety of other non-Microsoft management tools.
+You can control Windows Update for Business policies by using either Mobile Device Management (MDM) tools such as Microsoft Intune or Group Policy management tools such as local group policy or the Group Policy Management Console (GPMC), as well as various other non-Microsoft management tools.
 MDMs use Configuration Service Provider (CSP) policies instead of Group Policy.
 Intune additionally uses Cloud Policies.
 Not all policies are available in all formats (CSP, Group Policy, or Cloud policy).

 ### Manage deployment of Windows Updates